 I’m always looking for natural healing remedies, let me tell you what I learned about turmeric.
 This is an organic spice I purchased at a local store.
 It tastes very similar to curry, but maybe not as strong.
-It is used to flavor and to color curry products.
+It is used to flavor and color curry products.
 It is a perennial in the ginger family that grows in Southeast Asia and requires a lot of annual rainfall for it to thrive.
-It’s a substance with powerful anti-inflammatory and antioxidants properties.
+It’s a substance with powerful anti-inflammatory and antioxidant properties.
 Turmeric is a spice that comes from the turmeric plant.

 The root of turmeric is used to make medicine and contains a yellow-colored chemical called curcumin.
 Curcumin is used to color foods and some cosmetics.
-Please keep in mind, I’m not a doctor, nurse or anyone in the medical field.
+Please keep in mind, I’m not a doctor, nurse, or anyone in the medical field.
 I’m sharing what I have researched about turmeric with you.
 You need to decide if this is right for you or your family.
 If you are pregnant or nursing your baby, again, please consult with your doctor.
 Cooking or drinks made with it are generally considered safe.
 When in doubt just ask your medical physician.

 I use a Keurig to heat my reverse osmosis water in the morning, thanks to my daughter for gifting me one.
 In the old days, I had a bright cherry red tea kettle.
 This is the green tea I love to drink: Organic Green Tea.
 After I heat up the water in the Keurig, I add a green tea bag, a sprinkle of turmeric, and some honey.
 Some days I add a little cinnamon.
-They are all natural remedies in their own way.
+They are all-natural remedies in their own way.
 Life is good when we use natural products.

 I have extremely bad arthritis, so I’m always on the lookout for natural anti-inflammatory products.
 I have friends with diabetes, autoimmune diseases, and other ailments.
 I research 24/7 for natural remedies because I want to know more than what the doctors tell me about prescriptions.
 I believe some prescriptions, notice I said some prescriptions, are toxic.

-I sprinkle a turmeric, cinnamon, and pepper in my morning hot drinks.
+I sprinkle little turmeric, cinnamon, and pepper in my morning hot drinks.
 Sometimes, I add turmeric to my smoothies.
 When you have pain you will try anything that is natural.
 Please check with your health provider before you try turmeric, let’s make sure it won’t conflict with some of your prescriptions or health issues.

 15 Turmeric Health Benefits: